Joe Pye Weed

 Joseph Shauquethqueat was born in 1722 into the Mohican community near present-day Albany, New York.
 Colonists shortened his surname to “Pye,” a common practice when Indigenous leaders signed documents.

-As a young man, he and his people were forced to relocate to Stockbridge, Massachusetts—a so-called “reward” for siding with the British during the French and Indian War.
+As a young man, he and his Mohican community were forced to relocate to Stockbridge, Massachusetts, a so-called “reward” from the colonists for siding with the British during the French and Indian War.

 This “reward” was a sham.
 White settlers encroached, racist laws stripped property rights, and the Mohicans struggled to survive.